erdemserhat/AsteriaMobile/README.md

-# Drone Control Mobile Application
+# Central Vision System

-A mobile application for controlling a drone, developed using Android Jetpack Compose.
-This app provides real-time control and telemetry data from the drone through WebSocket communication.
-The project is currently in development, aiming to deliver a user-friendly interface for drone enthusiasts and developers.
+A mobile application for controlling a vision system, developed using Android Jetpack Compose.
+This app provides real-time control and thermal & normal image data from the vision system through WebSocket communication

 ## Features
-- **Real-time Control**: The app allows users to control the drone's movements in real time.
+- **Real-time Control**: The app allows users to control the servo movements in real time.
-- **Live Telemetry**: Receive live data from the drone, including altitude, speed, and battery status.
+- **Live Telemetry**: Receive live nromal & thermal camera data from the vision system
 - **WebSocket Communication**: Utilizes WebSocket for efficient and reliable communication with the drone's server.
 - **User-friendly Interface**: Designed with an intuitive interface using Jetpack Compose to ensure ease of use for users of all skill levels.